 3. Wash your hands.
 “It can’t be said enough,” Dr. Halbrook says.
 “Wash, wash, wash your hands.”
 The cleaner your hands are, the less likely you are to spread the flu—remember, all it takes for germs to enter your body is a rub of your eye, nose or mouth.

 Is it a cold or flu?
 Learn more about the symptoms of the cold and the flu with our story, “Is It Just a Cold or Something More?”
 Talk with your doctor about flu prevention techniques.
-Click here for a referral to a physician on the Baylor Plano medical staff.
+Register for our flu shot clinic on Saturday, Oct.
+18. Flu shots are $10.